Phytoplankton

-Phytoplankton obtain their energy through photosynthesis, as do trees and other plants on land.
+Phytoplankton obtain their energy through photosynthesis, as trees and other plants do on land.
 This means phytoplankton must have light from the sun, so they live in the well-lit surface layers (euphotic zone) of oceans and lakes.
 In comparison with terrestrial plants, phytoplankton are distributed over a larger surface area, are exposed to less seasonal variation and have markedly faster turnover rates than trees (days versus decades).
 As a result, phytoplankton respond rapidly on a global scale to climate variations.

 Phytoplankton form the base of marine and freshwater food webs and are key players in the global carbon cycle.
 They account for about half of global photosynthetic activity and at least half of the oxygen production, despite amounting to only about 1% of the global plant biomass.

-Phytoplankton are very diverse, varying from photosynthesizing bacteria to plant-like algae to armour-plated coccolithophores.
-Important groups of phytoplankton include the diatoms, cyanobacteria and dinoflagellates, although many other groups are represented.
+Phytoplankton are very diverse, comprising photosynthesizing bacteria (cyanobacteria) and various unicellular protist groups (notably the diatoms).

 Most phytoplankton are too small to be individually seen with the unaided eye.
 However, when present in high enough numbers, some varieties may be noticeable as colored patches on the water surface due to the presence of chlorophyll within their cells and accessory pigments (such as phycobiliproteins or xanthophylls) in some species.